Holidays for highly sensitive people.

-Holidays.
-Love them or hate them, if you’re going on one and you’re highly sensitive, or you have highly sensitive people as your travel companions: get prepared!!
+Love them or hate them, if you’re going on holiday and you’re highly sensitive, or you have highly sensitive people as your travel companions: get prepared!

 - your body is out of whack